bcandraas/Data-Analyst-Portfolio/README.md

 ## Project 2 - Python (Google Colab)

+This dataset is e-commerce startup based in Portugal that recently opened an online website to sell their product.
+The e-coommerce needs help to increase their marketing conversion rate by doing more targeted marketing using customer segmentation.

 ## Project 3 - Data Visualization

 Data visualization dashboard to a movie and TV show dataset using Tableau and Google Data Studio.